dlguswo333/vscode-more-file-command/README.md

 <!-- ## Known Issues -->

 ## Release Notes
+### v0.0.4
+- Add new option: Whether to ignore folders listed in `.gitignore`.
+- Add new option: Specify folder name patterns to ignore.

 ### v0.0.3
 - Add new command: 'More File Command: Close All Removed Editors'.
 - 'Move the Current File' and 'Create New File' commands list folders' paths relative to the workspace folder.